zaqifathis/BIMserver-doc/Get-Started-Quick-Guide.md

 11. Click the Start button to restart BIMserver.
 Once the BIMserver has restarted, click Launch Browser

-**If the above steps are followed correctly, you should have BIMserver launched successfully on a browser with the URL and specified port number: http://localhost:8082.
-If failed, try specifying another port.**
+**If the above steps are followed correctly, you should have BIMserver launched successfully on a browser.** If failed, restart BIMserver with another port number, e.g. http://localhost:8082

-Once the BIMserver is launched successfully on the web browser, there may be a few more things to do  depending on which mode the BIMserver is in.

-1. If the status is "NOT_SETUP", then click on the Admin Page and configure the administration login.
+The first time BIMserver is launched, you will need to set up the administration login.

 **Third party GUI:**